JoshuaSchlichting/freeze-file-data/README.md

 # freeze-file-data

 This is a command line application used for generating a JSON map file of a directory and all of its files (and the details for that file).
-The program is written Go and utilizes Go Channels to write the output file *while* reading scanning the content of the specified directory.
+The program is written in Go and utilizes Go Channels to write the output file *while* reading scanning the content of the specified directory.

 # Usage
 > NOTE: The following instructions assume you are in the root directory of this project.